Nafeesahi/hello-world/README.md

 ## Local Development

-1. Opeen index.html in your browser
+1. Open index.html in your browser